Limit Order Books: Challenges of Studying LOBs

-Much like with the estimation of power laws discussed in Section \ref{powerlaws}, no single estimator has emerged as the best to adopt in all situations, so it has become common to report the estimates made by several estimators and to draw inference about $H$ based on these results \cite{Taqqu:1995estimators}.
-However, DFA$m$ clearly offers substantial practical benefits over the other estimators discussed here.
+As with the estimation of power laws discussed in Section \ref{powerlaws}, no single estimator has emerged as the best in all situations, so some empirical studies report results using several different estimators and then draw inference based on them all \citep{Taqqu:1995estimators}.